LYNDI

 Lies.

-A sadistic twinkle gleams in his gemstone eyes as I step backward into the dark hall.
+A sadistic twinkle gleams in his deep, green eyes as I step backward into the dark hall.
 All I want to do is go, but knowing the stairs are close behind, I stop.
 My heart races as he seizes the opportunity to lunge at me.
 Instantly, his big, strong hands are grasping my arms tightly as I twist to escape.

-“The truth hurts,” he says flatly.
+“I know the truth hurts,” he says flatly.

 “You’re crazy!”